mercuryy-1337/plex_discord_notifier/README.md

 ## Customization

 - You can change the `PLEX_URL` if your Plex server isn't running locally.
 - You can adjust the `time.sleep(30)` value to control how frequently the script checks for changes.
+(Default is 30 so as to not hit Plex's API rate limit)